Gish (Caroline ’91/Virgin ’94) Rating: A-

 Machina II/The Friends & Enemies Of Modern Music (Constantanople ’00) Rating: B

 Originally I didn’t review this album because it wasn’t “officially” available, but that was before Internet-only releases became commonplace.
 And while we’re still waiting for an official CD release of this album, and I’ve heard rumors that it will happen eventually, I’ve decided to belatedly review this album because Billy Corgan wanted it to be released and considered it a proper Smashing Pumpkins studio album.
 Of course, his record company disagreed about the album’s merits and its commercial viability after the disappointing performance of the first Machina album, which caused Billy to make it available independently only to Internet-savvy consumers (and there were a lot less such consumers back then than later when Radiohead shocked everyone with their In Rainbows move).
 That backstory out of the way, let’s talk about this 14-track album (which was also accompanied by three EPs of b-sides totaling 11 tracks, though I’m going to focus on the 14), shall we?
-Obviously comparisons to the first Machina album are inevitable, so I’ll note that this album is harder rocking on the whole, and that the arrangements are less cluttered and less over-produced, which is certainly a plus.
-On the downside, by and large the heavy rockers aren’t the best songs on the album, and even more than the first Machina release this one suffers from far too much filler.
-“Glass,” “Dross,” “Cash Car Star,” “Blues Skies Bring Tears (Version Electrique),” “White Spyder,” and “Le Deux Machina” all fall into the filler bin for me, some more than others, and that’s almost half the album right there.
+Obviously comparisons to the first Machina album are inevitable, so I’ll note that this album is harder rocking and more psychedelic on the whole, and that the arrangements are less cluttered and less over-produced, which is certainly a plus.
+On the downside, aside from "Dross" (whose massive churning riffs hit like a sledgehammer), by and large the heavy rockers aren’t the best songs on the album, and even more than the first Machina release this one suffers from far too much filler.
+“Glass,” “Cash Car Star,” “Blues Skies Bring Tears (Version Electrique),” “White Spyder,” and “Le Deux Machina” all fall into the filler bin for me, some more than others, and that’s almost half the album right there.
 Fortunately, there’s plenty of good stuff here, too, only you wouldn’t know it since people seem to focus on the filler rather than the good stuff, maybe because the filler can be really grating rather than just being pleasantly forgettable and therefore more forgivable.
 As for the good stuff, “Real Love” was later good enough to be deemed a “greatest hit,” “Go” is another good James Iha song (I generally like his laid-back changes of pace though I suspect that I’d be bored by a whole album’s worth of his songs), “Let Me Give The World To You,” with its classic soaring melody, could’ve been a hit had it been given a proper single release, “Innosense” is poorly spelled but is another simple, melodic winner, “Home” is alluringly atmospheric and epic, “In My Body” is also atmospheric and hypnotic despite not doing all that much for almost 7 minutes, “If There Is A God” has God awful lyrics but the good music makes up for it, and “Atom Bomb” ends the album with another strong poppy melody (again the atmospheric and poppy songs easily eclipse the hard rockers which are rarely memorable).
 On the whole, I think that the first Machina album is clearly superior but in hindsight obviously the best way to go would’ve been to better edit both albums, whether releasing them separately or as a single double album (Corgan's preference).
 However, given that quality control wasn’t exactly Corgan’s strong suit during this period, it’s hard to think that he would’ve made the right choices when shortening either or both albums.
-After all, even for Machina IIhe saved some of the best songs ("Slow Dawn," "Lucky 13," "Vanity") for the EPs rather than the album proper (though most of those 11 songs are forgettable, redundant, or worse).
+After all, even for Machina II he saved some of the best songs ("Slow Dawn," "Lucky 13," "Vanity") for the EPs rather than the album proper (though several of those 11 songs are forgettable, redundant, or worse).
 Really, why would Corgan include a reworking of a song that was a weak link on Machina (“Blues Skies Bring Tears (Version Electrique)”) in place of these?
 It’s a head scratcher, but if you focus on the good then both Machina albums are better than their poor reputations would have you believe.
-In fact, if you’re willing to buy both albums and take the time to create your own playlist, what you’ll end up with may very well be the third best Smashing Pumpkins album.
+In fact, if you’re willing to buy both albums and take the time to create your own judiciously edited playlist, what you’ll end up with may very well be the third best Smashing Pumpkins album.

 Greatest Hits (Rotten Apples/Judas O) (Virgin ’01) Rating: A-

 Despite a history of uneven live performances, an often-obnoxious frontman, and a sound that could be downright grating, the Smashing Pumpkins were still one the best bands of the past ten years (1991-2000).
 With a combustible chemistry as unique as Jane's Addiction and a songwriter as brilliant as Kurt Cobain, Smashing Pumpkins briefly ruled alternative rock in the mid-90s, peaking with Siamese Dream and Mellon Collie And The Infinite Sadness.
 However, the underrated, much-misunderstood Adore and the fine if meandering finale Machina/The Machines Of God were major commercial disappointments by comparison, and the band broke up earlier this year rather than continue to fight a losing battle against today’s mediocre chart toppers.
 All the proof that one needs of the band’s greatness is on this compilation’s first cd (subtitled Rotten Apples), which plucks songs from each of the band’s previous albums and collects most of the bands biggest hits in chronological order.
 If you don’t like this disc, which contains heavy hard rockers (“Cherub Rock,” “Bullet With Butterfly Wings,” “Zero”), pretty ballads (“Disarm,” "Landslide," “Tonight Tonight,” “Perfect”) and many other high points in between (the perfect pop of “1979;” the edgy electronic rock of “Ava Adore”), then chances are that you don’t like the Smashing Pumpkins.
 In addition, the disc contains the excellent psychedelic epic “Drown,” which was previously only available on the Singles soundtrack (and which is here significantly edited down), and “Eye,” their atmospheric electronica-heavy contribution to David Lynch’s Lost Highway film.
 Two enjoyable lesser known tracks also appear in the form of the melodic, dreamily layered electro-pop of “Real Love,” (previously available on the Internet-only release Machina II/The Friends & Enemies of Modern Music) and the previously unreleased “Untitled,” whose upbeat “to feel love all around” message is a far cry from the Gen-X angst that’s typically associated with the band.
-For fans that already have most of the songs on the first disc, a second disc of b-sides (some previously available on Machina II or the band’s box set collection of Mellon Collie-era singles The Aeroplane Flies High) and previously unreleased tracks (the majority of them) is was also included subtitled Judas O (actually this “bonus disc” is only available in a limited number of pressings, but this review and rating are for this package which I recommend getting).
+For fans that already have most of the songs on the first disc, a second disc of b-sides (some previously available on Machina II or the band’s box set collection of Mellon Collie-era singles The Aeroplane Flies High) and previously unreleased tracks (the majority of them) was also included subtitled Judas O (actually this “bonus disc” is only available in a limited number of pressings, but this review and rating are for this package which I recommend getting).
 A case could be made that this disc is overly generous, as it contains several sub par offerings and at least one cringe inducing misstep with their awful cover of David Essex’s “Rock On"; they should've included the terrific "The End Is The Beginning Is The End" instead, a stray single that appeared on the Batman & Robin soundtrack.
 However, much like the even better Pisces Iscariot, their previous fill in the gaps compilation, this album of songs that were deemed unworthy of their original albums is still better than 90% of most “real albums” out there.
 Huge sounding, angry rockers such as “Lucky 13,” the intense epic “Aeroplane Flies High” (actually edited down to 7:53) and the utterly ferocious “Marquis In Spades” are well worth checking out, as are delicate ballads such as “My Mistake,” “Set The Ray To Jerry,” “Winterlong,” and Iha’s “Believe.”
-The winningly pretty and atmospheric “Slow Dawn” (dig those soaring guitar solos too), the groovy mid-tempo rocker “Here’s To The Atom Bomb” (a different version than “Atom Bomb” on Machina II) and the pretty electro pop of “Waiting” are other really good songs that have rightfully been rescued from obscurity.
+The winningly pretty and atmospheric “Slow Dawn” (dig those soaring guitar solos too), the groovy mid-tempo rocker “Here’s To The Atom Bomb” (a much different version than “Atom Bomb” on Machina II) and the pretty electro pop of “Waiting” are other really good songs that have rightfully been rescued from obscurity.
 Given the band’s diminishing success, and the fact that they likely had already released their definitive statements with Siamese Dream and Mellon Collie, a case could be made that the band broke up at the right time.
 After all, though somewhat shaken their reputation remained largely intact, and this 2-cd compilation serves as a fitting goodbye that further enhances the band’s back catalogue.

 Zeitgeist (Reprise ’07) Rating: B